E-commerce inbound marketing means attracting customers to your online store with engaging and relevant content to increase sales and conversions

 User-generated content answers these questions and convinces prospects to buy.
 It becomes easy for customers to send UGC when you specify a hashtag on social media.

 Then, you can repost on your business profile.
 Here’s an example from BMW reposting a customer's picture of X5.

 If you're looking for a great case study of UGC, look no further then Busabout.
 The tour operator offers hop-on-hop-off tours to 47 destinations across Europe.
 Amazingly, it features 110,000 traveler images of these locations.

 Implementing a strategy just because it's popular might lead to poor results for your e-commerce store.
 To avoid this, ensure that you use strategies effective with your audience.

-Implement these 6 proven strategies for your e-commerce store and you'll grow your customers and revenues in 2020.
+Implement these 5 strategies for your e-commerce store and you'll grow your customers and revenues in 2021.